esphome/esphome-docs/components/sprinkler.rst

 ``sprinkler.start_single_valve`` action
 ***************************************

 Starts a single valve.
-This disables the controller's ``auto_advance`` feature so that only this valve/zone will run.
+This disables the controller's "auto-advance" feature so that only this valve/zone will run.
 The valve will remain on for its configured ``run_duration`` multiplied by the controller's multiplier value. *Note that this action ignores whether the valve is enabled;
-that is, when called, the specified valve will always run.* Valves are numbered in the order they appear in the configuration starting at zero (0).
+that is, when called, the specified valve will always run.* Valves are numbered in the order they appear in the sprinkler controller's configuration starting at zero (0).

 .. code-block:: yaml